czyum/code-boxer/README.md

 ===================
 A gist about the project
 -------------------------
-*An application that let's the consumers to schedule their slots for the issue of  inventories/ration(preferably for Annabhagya,by Govt of Karnataka*
+*An application (developed as a mini project)that let's the consumers to schedule their slots for the issue of  inventories/ration(preferably for Annabhagya,by Govt of Karnataka*

 *Developed using Node.js with PHP myAdmin to monitor the database*